pharo-project/pharo-potentialEnhancementLogs/Pharo7/ROADMAP.md

 - Calypso: Calypso is a new tool suite for editing and navigating code.
 It is modular and can easily be extended.
   - integration, set as the default browser

-- Hermes (binary loader): Hermes is a code loader that does not require the compiler to be loaded.
+- [DONE] Hermes (binary loader): Hermes is a code loader that does not require the compiler to be loaded.
 It will be used to speed up the bootstrap.

 - Beacon: Beacon is an announcement-based logger.
 It should be introduced but in addition the left over of previous logging should be cleaned and removed for example many of the transcript show: should be removed.